-p53 (Pearson et al., 2009).
-Under both of these conditions, the neoblasts are initially not affected in their capacity to proliferate but eventually, as the neoblasts fail to generate normal postmitotic progeny, the neoblast population becomes exhausted and disappears.
-As such, it is likely that a hypothetical differentiation factor may be normally distributed to the opposite poles leading to asymmetric cell division, but that in egfr3(RNAi)treated animals such asymmetry does not occur.
-This idea is supported by the fact that we observed the distribution of the cytoplasmic chromatoid bodies to be affected in egfr-3(RNAi) animals (Figure 8A).
-However, we cannot exclude the possibility that egfr-3 regulates both cell cycle and asymmetric cell division independently through Ikb1/ampk and rad54b or other unidentified factors.
-Taken together, our studies have led us to propose a model in which egfr-3 regulates cell proliferation and asymmetric cell division during neoblast repopulation (Figures 8B and 8C).
+We need to emphasize that even though the ratio of asymmetric vs. symmetric cell division changed, the total number of mitotic events during neoblast repopulation also decreases in egfr-3(RNAi) animals (see Figure 1H and 1I).
+Although we can only speculate as to why the cells fail to expand under a symmetric cell division strategy, the most likely explanation may be that the necessary post-mitotic progeny fail to form and signals likely supporting the neoblasts proper made by these cells are absent.
+We have seen similar outcomes already for two different RNAi treatments in the past: smedwi-2 (Reddien et al., Science 2005) and p53 (Pearson et al, Development, 2009).
+Under both of these conditions, the neoblasts are initially not affected in their capacity to proliferate, but eventually as the neoblasts fail to generate normal post-mitotic progeny, the neoblast population becomes exhausted and disappears.
+As such, it is likely that a hypothetical differentiation factor may be normally distributed to the opposite poles leading to asymmetric cell division but that in egfr3(RNAi) treated animals such asymmetry does not occur.
+This idea is supported by the fact that we observed the distribution of the cytoplasmic chromatoid bodies was affected in egfr-3(RNAi) animals (Figure 8A).
+However, we cannot exclude the possibility that egfr-3 regulates both cell cycle and asymmetric cell division independently through lkb1/ampk and rad54b or other unidentified factors.
+Taken together, our studies have led us to propose a model in which egfr-3 regulates cell proliferation and asymmetric cell division during neoblast repopulation (Figure 8B and 8C).